 May 10, 1931: Judy and her sisters, “The Gumm Sisters, ” were in rehearsals for Maurice Kusell’s all-child revue titled “The Stars of Tomorrow” when they were mentioned a second time (the first time was April 12, 1931) in the Los Angeles Times as one of the show’s main attractions.
 The title of the show was right for at least one participant.
 The show opened at the Wilshire-Ebell Theater in Los Angeles on July 10, 1931.

 Also on this day they performed at the Auxillary American Legion Show at the Veteran’s School Auditorium in San Fernando, California.

 The Gumm Sisters were featured in three song and dance numbers including “Puttin’ On The Ritz” in which they played “Harlem Crooners,” “Garden Of Beautiful Flowers,” in which they played “gardenettes,” and “Floatin’ Down The Mississippi.”
 Judy was also featured in two solos (the names of which are unknown), and teamed with Miss Betty Jean Allen for “A Plantation Melody.”
 The girls’ mom, Ethel, directed the show’s eight-piece orchestra.

-May 10, 1940: MGM recording session for Andy Hardy Meets Debutante.
+May 10, 1940: Recording session for Andy Hardy Meets Debutante.
 Judy pre-recorded “Alone” and “All I Do Is Dream Of You.”
-The latter would be cut from the film.
+The latter was cut from the film.